The Last Curtain

-The Last Curtain is a 1937 British crime film directed by David MacDonald and starring Campbell Gullan, Kenne Duncan and Greta Gynt.
-The film blends drama and comedy and its plot follows an insurance investigator who examines a series of robberies that have taken place.
-Much of the action takes place backstage at the fictitious Trafalgar Theatre.

-It was made at Pinewood Studios as a quota quickie.
+The Last Curtain is a 1937 British comedy crime film directed by David MacDonald and starring Campbell Gullan, Kenne Duncan and Greta Gynt.
+It was written by Derek B. Mayne and A. R. Rawlinson, and made at Pinewood Studios as a quota quickie.
 The film's sets were designed by John Bryan.
 It was the first film for comedy actor Joss Ambler who went on to star with such comedy stalwarts as George Formby and Will Hay.

+Plot

+Insurance assessor Bob Fenton is investigating a series of robberies.
+He uncovers the burglars living in a bakery, where the jewels are hidden in doughnuts.
+Pretending to be a villain, Fenton is hired by the gang's boss, Joe Garsatti, to surveil the actor Sir Alan Masterville, who fences the jewels.
+Garsatti is suspicious of Fenton and, dressed as him, shoots Masterville, who, before he dies, is able to identify Garsatti as his murderer.